Do you have fond memories of waking up to the smells and sounds of your favorite breakfast?

 - In a larger mixing bowl, sift together buckwheat flour, baking powder, baking soda, and sugar.

 - Add the wet ingredients from step 3 into the flour mixture.
 Whisk to combine.

 - Drop the batter onto frying pan (spray pan if necessary), and flip when bubbles start to form on the surface.
 Serve immediately, or freeze with layers of parchment paper in between to pop in the toaster for a quick weekday breakfast.

-Buckwheat flour has a very distinct, wonderfully nutty flavour.
+Buckwheat flour has a very distinct, wonderfully nutty flavor.
 If you already love the taste of my Whole Wheat N’ Oat Waffles, you’re in luck.
-It’s a very similar flavour.
+It’s a very similar flavor.
 The flour can be purchased at Bulk Barn or sometimes your local grocery store.